jdharrisnz/datorama-d3-chord-chart/README.md

 # datorama-d3-chord-chart
 Custom widget for Datorama.
-Visualises relationships between dimensions.
+Visualises weights of relationships between dimensions.

 This custom widget creates a chord chart, with lines linking entities of two dimensions, sized by a metric.
 Hovering over the nodes will highlight all related links, and hovering over a link will highlight that link and show a tooltip with the specific number.